BlueBrain/spack-packages/README.md

 spack repo add --scope site `pwd`/spack-packages
 ```

-Note that you have to update / pull both repositories if there are any upstream changes.
+Make sure to update / pull both repositories if there are any upstream changes.

 #### Update .bashrc or .bash_profile ####